DUI in St. Petersburg, FL

 Implied Consent Warning in St. Petersburg, FL

 The report for officers with the St. Petersburg Police Department contains a list of the standardized field sobriety exercises and a section to take notes.
+At the bottom of the form, it contains the implied consent warning form for a blood draw which provides:

 I am now requesting that you submit to a lawful test of your blood for the purpose of determining the alcoholic content and presence of chemical or controlled substances.